matloff/fasteR/README.md

 printed out.

 Since there are only 100 data points here, it's not unwieldy to print them out.
-Again, all we have to do is ``Nile,'' no need to call **print**:
+Again, all we have to do is type ``Nile,'' no need to call **print**:

 ``` r